PietHelzel/haskellGoL/README.md

 ## Building

 The build system used is cabal.
 To build the program from source, use `cabal build` in the project root.
-The compiled executable will be created in the folder `dist-newstyle/build/<platform>/<ghc-version>/haskellGoL-<version>/x/haskellGoL`.
+The compiled executable will be created in the folder `dist-newstyle/build/<platform>/<ghc-version>/haskellGoL-<version>/x/haskellGoL`. **IMPORTANT:** Only the most recent versions of both cabal and ghc are supported (ghc 9.8.1 and cabal 3.10.2).
+On older versions the application might not compile.

 ### Building tests and benchmarks

 To build and execute tests, use `cabal test` in the project root.
 Use `cabal bench` to execute benchmarks.
 The benchmarks only measure performance of the game of life simulation, not the rendering.

+### Building documentation

+To build documentation for the libraries, run `cabal haddock --haddock-all`.
+The documentation will be located at `dist-newstyle/build/<platform>/<ghc-version>/haskellGoL-<version>/l/<lib-name>/doc/html/haskellGoL/index.html` where "<lib-name>" is the name of the library for which the documentation should be viewed ("ui" or "gol").

 ### Terminals